noPerfection/service/README.md

 # Proxy
-Proxy is a special type of service that sits at the front of independent services.
+The proxies are auxiliary services.
+They do some operation on the request before independent services.

-The proxies do a pre-computation such as validation, authentication, authorization, load-balancing and many more.
+The proxies could be used for validation, authentication, authorization, load-balancing.

 Proxies can be organized as a chain of proxies.
+The proxy B receives a message only if proxy A succeeded.

+As auxiliary service, proxies must always forward the messages.
+Therefore, proxies must have the destination to forward the message.

+## Parent-child relationship
+Even though the proxies are spawned by the parent proxies.
+There is possible to create a proxy that will manage the parent too.
-However, the destination of the proxy must be pointing always to the independent service routes.
+For example, the proxies of the *rely* category could manage the independent services.

 ## Category
+When there is a proxy chain, there must be some order of the proxies.

-By behavior, the proxies are classified into categories:
+By behavior, the proxies are classified into categories.
+And the proxies are ordered by default on its category.

+The categories are:
-* *entry* &ndash; proxies set a different protocol for receiving data
+* *entry* &ndash; proxies set a different protocol for receiving data.
+Use `PairExternal` method.
 * *authn* &ndash; proxies authorize the requester
 * *authr* &ndash; proxies set the role-based access
 * *valid* &ndash; proxies validate the message
 * *convert* &ndash; proxies serialize/deserialize the messages.
+Use `SetMessageOperations` method.
 * *reliability* &ndash; proxies are responsible for service availability.
 Examples are backup, load balancing.

 The default order in which proxies are chained is